 In William Faulkner's As I Lay Dying and Kazuo Ishiguro's Never Let Me Go how can grief, an incomprehensible and incommunicable emotion, be represented in fiction?
 Is it paradoxical, or futile, to do so?
 I look at two novels that struggle with representing intense combinations of individual and communal grief: William Faulkner's As I Lay Dying and Kazuo Ishiguro's Never Let Me Go.
 At first glance, the novels appear to have nothing in common: Faulkner's is a notoriously bleak odyssey told in emotionally heavy stream-of-consciousness narrative, while Ishiguro's is a near-kitschy blend of a coming-of-age tale and a sci-fi dystopia.
 But they share a rare common thread.
 They do not try to convey a story, a character, an argument, or a realization, so much as they try to convey an emotion.
 The novels' common struggle is visible through their formal elements, down to the most basic technical aspects of how the stories are told.
 Each text, in its own way, enacts the trauma felt by its characters because of their grief, and also the frustration felt by its narrator (or narrators) because of the complex and guilty task of witnessing for grief and loss.

-This webpage was based on articles written by Professor Diana Strazdes, Art History and Dr. Amy Clarke, University Writing Program, UC Davis.
+This webpage was based in part by articles written by Professor Diana Strazdes, Art History and Dr. Amy Clarke, University Writing Program, UC Davis.
 Thanks to both for their contributions.